ThePoetCoder/thepoetcoder.github.io/index.md

 ---

 ## Projects
+* [ODD](https://github.com/ThePoetCoder/ODD) - Organization Driven Development; an Executable Metaphor
+* [Deep Fried Games](https://www.deepfriedgames.net/) - Vibe coding a website with my kids.
+All the simple games you know and love, but they've been seriously deep fried and are barely recognizable.
 * [On It, Boss!](https://github.com/ThePoetCoder/On-It-Boss) - Get ChatGPT to transform Excel data for you!
 * [safexl](https://github.com/ThePoetCoder/safexl) - A pip-installable open-source Python package
 * [APL to NumPy](https://github.com/ThePoetCoder/APL-to-NumPy/blob/main/APL%20to%20NumPy.ipynb) - Converting APL primitives into executable NumPy